 There is an exception to this, for scripts and script source objects; debug objects for these will continue to hold the same referent after resuming or rewinding the replaying process.
 This is necessary for script breakpoints to work, and is implemented by ensuring that the ordering of creation of scripts and script sources is deterministic (mainly by disabling off thread parsing, which is one of the behavior changes during recording/replay).

-The user's interface to the devtools for a replaying process is the same as for a normal content process, except that new UI buttons are added for rewinding (find the last time a breakpoint was hit), and for reverse step/step-in/step-out.
+The user's interface to the devtools for a child process is the same as for a normal content process, except that new UI buttons are added for rewinding (find the last time a breakpoint was hit), and for reverse step/step-in/step-out.
 For now only JS state can be inspected by the debugger, though extending this to cover DOM inspection and other devtools features should not be too hard.

 There are restrictions on the executions that can be recorded.
 These should all be detectable during recording, so that we don't attempt to replay an execution we know will not match up with the recording.
 The following executions run into fundamental limits of the approach and cannot be replayed: